Mind, Consciousness, Jhanas, Samadhis and The Illusion Game !

 Jhanas, Access Concentration and Samadhis?

 The intention of this article is not to discuss or provide textual or canonical references on this topic.
 Instead, I aim to share personal experiences and draw parallels between them and traditionally written texts.
 Any subtle mental state achieved either by forcefully activating chakras or contemplating on an external or internal meditative object is usually referred to as Jhanas.
 Although Buddhist practices do not explicitly address chakras, many meditative treatises written alongside the Pali Canon, such as the Visuddhi Magga and its commentaries, as well as the Pali Canon itself, mention various meditative states that emanate from Dhathus.
-You can read more about these states in the following article:

-Jhana refers to the nature of the mind when it is deeply absorbed in a meditative object.
-It can be developed through both Shamatha and Vipassana techniques.
+Jhana refers to the state of the mind when it is deeply absorbed in a meditative object.
+This state can be cultivated through both Shamatha and Vipassana techniques.
 In Shamatha, we train our minds to maintain a single-pointed focus and concentration on either an external or an internal meditative object.
-These meditative objects can vary greatly, ranging from a Buddhist statue to a flame of an oil lamp or even a colorful meditative disc.
+These objects can vary widely, ranging from a Buddhist statue to the flame of an oil lamp or even a colorful meditative disc.
 By directing our mental energy towards a specific object with clarity, we can fully or partially activate our chakras.
-As a result, the inner meditative lights and signs, known as "Nimitta", will become visible to the practitioner.
-The access concentration is where we train our mind to be deeply absorbed in these inner lights or mental objects.
-As a result, mind will attain calm abiding states where mental activities slowly diminish and if these states can be maintained un-interruptly for a prolonged period of time, Jhanas become Samadhis.
-This is the method of energizing our mind.
-Vipassana is the total opposite.
-It is the method of slowing down our mind.
-Through Vipassana, the chakra activation is highly unlikely the case, but the deceleration of our conscious mind can illuminate the inner light and this can be developed into Jhanic states.
-You can read more about Vipassana meditation below:
+Consequently, the inner meditative lights and signs, known as "Nimiththa" become visible to the practitioner.
+Access concentration is the stage at which we train our minds to be deeply absorbed in these inner lights or mental objects.
+As a result, the mind attains states of calm abiding in which mental activity gradually diminishes.
+If these states can be maintained without interruption for an extended period, Jhanas can transform into Samadhis.
+This process is a method of energizing our mind.
+In contrast, Vipassana is the opposite approach that focuses on slowing down the mind.
+Through Vipassana, chakra activation is unlikely, but the deceleration of our conscious mind can illuminate the inner light, potentially leading to Jhanic states.

 Fruition Mind: A Non Karmic State?